By Jared Laffite, Contributing Writer

 WALL STREET has only done well on America’s coasts; not one of its top 20 theaters in its opening weekend was located in the heartland.
 THE LONE SURVIVOR’s strongest states were Texas, Utah, Nevada, Colorado, Georgia, and Virginia.
 We’ve yet to see what its second weekend will yield, but if it trends as well as expected, it will reach a significantly greater percentage of inner-America’s population and gross past $100 million, easily surpassing WALL STREET’s gross and profits.

 What does this red-state/blue-state split between LONE SURVIVOR and THE WOLF OF WALL STREET show?

 It shows that a huge percentage of Americans are flocking to see movies that portray patriotism, courage, sacrifice, and honor.
 It shows that Americans want to see real-life American heroes more than they want to be titillated with orgies and drugs.
 It shows that, in spite of today’s moral decay, the American nation, especially its heartland, has a remnant of citizens who honor the sacrifices our military servicemen and women make for us every day.

 Finally, it shows that movies like LONE SURVIVOR aren’t really alone, and they’re doing a lot more than surviving.

 Editor’s Note: LONE SURVIVOR also has lots of strong foul language.
 That and the movie’s graphic violence warrant extreme caution.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!